apache/airflow/docs/apache-airflow/howto/add-dag-tags.rst

 For example:

-In your DAG file, pass a list of tags you want to add to DAG object:
+In your DAG file, pass a list of tags you want to add to the DAG object:

 .. code-block:: python